surajsharma/paper-jekyll-theme/_posts/2018-03-10-why-smart-beta.md

 - Naive
 - Returns from illiquid or private markets

-While it is not my intention to formalize a proper definition of "smart beta as an investment strategy", I'm barely qualified to even write this, but what I can do is pick apart the concept and definition for you to stitch together, so here we go:
+Let's leave the formalizing of a proper definition of "smart beta as an investment strategy" to the acedemics, I'm barely qualified to write even this, but what I can do is pick apart the concept and definition for you to stitch together, so here we go:

-+ _No strict definition_: who cares? as if alpha/beta binary is defined so properly as to never cause an argument?
++ _No strict definition_: since when did strategies need a strict definition?

 + _Elusive_: maybe for some, but then, not all strategies are for everyone.

-+ _Unconventional_: so?
++ _Unconventional_: So?

-+ _Criticised for delivering sub-optimal returns_: as I said, the term itself is largely a lumpy synthesis of experiments that perhaps showed promise in the twinkle of some naive CTAs eyes, but failed to register with the market, or were given up on too soon.
-Since nobody has cultivated the practice of smart beta (at least not as long as people have chased alpha), criticising it is the equivalent of putting all the shit students in the same class so the teacher can give them all 'C's.
++ _Criticised for delivering sub-optimal returns_: as I said, the term seems to represent a lumpy synthesis of experiments that perhaps showed promise in the twinkle of some naive CTAs eyes, but failed to register with the market, or were given up on too soon.
+Criticising it would be the equivalent of putting all the shit students in the same class so the teacher can give them all 'C's.
 Besides, there are other trading issues discussed below.

-+ _Rules_:
++ _Rules_: Ok
 ![Rules based investment strategy](https://thumbs.gfycat.com/GrizzledDisguisedBongo-size_restricted.gif)

 + _Alternative weighting schemes_: Ok, so smart beta strategies sit between active and passive ones as illustrated in the diagram below: